trejsu/schedules-coding-assignment/README.md

 ## Features

 The main feature of the application is creating schedules based on `csv` input with jobs information.
-For now there is no possibility to pass `csv` data through REST API.
+For now the app does not support passing `csv` data through REST API.
 It has to be done with `POST` request on `/schedules/schedule` with `path` string as a body. `path` represent name of the file placed in `resources/data` directory of the project.
 For example, given the file `resources/data/input1.csv` with the content
 ```
 0, 10, 4, 2
 1, 5, 2, 3